delgebaly/DH150-DanyaElgebaly/assignment08/README.md

 The link to my Figma interactive prototype can be found [here.](https://www.figma.com/proto/v4vw2G8JcrGdeDeoxqeUu5/DH-150-Prototype?node-id=2%3A1&scaling=min-zoom) Make sure to adjust the page to fit your screen using the options button at the top right.

 ## Cognitive Walkthrough
+I learned a lot about the functionality of my prototype from the Cognitive Walkthrough.
+Specifically, some of the button features that I initially had were ambiguous throughout -- I would underline to signify the use of a button, but would also do it for emphasis which provided confusion to the user of whether something was clickable or not.
+In addition, the shapes of some of the buttons were confusing at first, so my peers suggested to maybe think of a more simplistic way to communicate the buttons.
+Many other visual components such as inconsistent font size and the lack of differences between size of titles and body text were noted and further adjusted later.

+Evidence of my Cognitive Walkthrough is presented through my remote review feedback attached [here.](https://github.com/delgebaly/DH150-DanyaElgebaly/blob/master/assignment08/DH150-Remote-Review-Danya.pdf)

 ## Usability Testing